powderflask/utrackit/README.md

 -------------
  System Requirements:  PHP 5+ with Sqlite3;  mod_rewrite optional - see (2)

- 1) Install the app in htdocs, and point your browser at index.php An squlite DB will be created in the src folder
+ 1) Install the src in htdocs, and point your browser at index.php An sqlite DB will be created in the src folder

  2) If you are using .htaccess mod_rewrite, you can (by default) use clean URL Otherwise, if your server does not do re-writes, ensure CLEAN_URLS is FALSE in app-init.php.